DataDog/documentation/content/en/real_user_monitoring/guide/upload-javascript-source-maps.md

 ## Instrument your code

 Configure your JavaScript bundler such that when minifying your source code, it generates source maps that directly include the related source code in the `sourcesContent` attribute.
-Also, ensure that the size of each source map augmented with the size of the related minified file does not exceed the limit of **200 MB** for US1 or EU1 sites, or **50 MB** for other sites.
+Also, ensure that the size of each source map augmented with the size of the related minified file does not exceed the limit of **300 MB** (except AP1 and GovCloud sites, where the limit is **50 MB**).

 See the following configurations for popular JavaScript bundlers.